benchittle/pressure-transducer/documentation/notes.md

 Once again, the SD cards need to be addressed.
 After looking through some overnight test data from the sensors, I've noticed that several of them have chunks of data missing from the SD card periodically.
 Not missing in a corrupted way, but missing as though it just wasn't saved.
 These chunks of data just so happen to be the same size as the buffer.
 This leads me to believe that the logger itself is functioning fine, but something is going wrong when it tries to save to the SD card.
 I still have yet to figure out the cause with certainty, but my guess is that the quick spikes in current draw that happen during save events might be too much for the FireBeetle and/or the batteries to handle.
 I tried solving this by lowering the buffer size to reduce the amount of data being written and adding a 10uF capacitor to each microSD module, and it seemed to alleviate the problem a bit, but there are still chunks missing every now and then.
 I suppose adding more capacitors in parallel would fix the problem if it is what I think it is, but otherwise I'm not sure what a cleaner solution would look like.

 ## Power Consumption Revisited
 With the sensors going into the field, I wanted to estimate their battery life.
 Since I don't have the proper equipment to accurately log current draw at a high resolution, I made some very rough estimates with a multimeter.
 By noting the running time of the program and the current being read by my multimeter when the sensor was active vs sleeping, I ended up with an estimated average current draw of 3mA (at 10MHz processor speed).
 The sleep current of the sensor is <1mA (0.5mA was measured on one of the sensors, so I'll use that figure), and the active current spikes are typically around 30mA, although some are much higher.
 While running at 10MHz, the sensor usually takes ~90000us (90ms) to complete a cycle of the program and go back to sleep.
 In other words, the sensor is awake for 9% of every second, which can be generalized to just being awake for 9% of the time and asleep for the other 91%.
 This allows us to calculate the average current as `(9% * 3mA + 91% * 0.7mA) / 100% = 3.3mA`.
+Of course, there could be spikes that my multimeter misses or other factors I haven't considered, but I'm hoping to verify this result in the future by seeing how long the sensors run for during deployment.

 # 23 May 2022